erento/angular-api-client/README.md

 - __urlPathParameters__

-  This is required when the wildcard is included in the url.
+  This value is required when the wildcard is included in the url.

-  Example: `{role: 'admin'}` with the url: `/user/:role` will generate: `/user/role`
+  Example: `{role: 'admin'}` with the url: `/user/:role` will generate: `/user/admin`

 - __queryParameters__